 Official Website: twinsspecial.com

-- With vectro wrist straps closure for full security, ideal for quick wear and take off.
+- Twins Boxing Gloves with special design hook-and-loop wrist strap for full security, ideal for quick wear and take off.

 |Read Twins Special-related articles:|